SmartFarmingFutureOfAgriculture/Soil-Monitoring-Device/README.md

 # Smart Farming Soil Monitoring Device
 This is an **open-source soil monitoring system** designed to measure NPK levels, temperature, moisture, and conductivity.

+🚧 **Project Status: In Development** 🚧
+This project is still in the **development phase** and may change frequently.
+Some features may not be fully implemented, and modifications are ongoing.
+Contributions and feedback are welcome!

 ## License
 - **Software**: GNU GPL-2.0
 - **Hardware**: CERN OHL